 Researchers also found that hotel satisfaction significantly affected the reported sleep quality of both groups.
 If you’re more sensitive to environmental changes, a hotel with the right amenities could improve your sleep quality and reduce disruptions.

 There could be a few reasons you’re struggling to fall asleep in your hotel room.
 The first night effect may be keeping you more alert and restless.
 You might be adjusting to jet lag.
 Or, if you’re traveling for business, you could be stressed about the obligations of your trip.
 While some of these factors are outside of your control, you may have options when it comes to your room and amenities, which can make a big difference in the sleep quality you experience during your trip.
+To reduce jet lag, try an app like Timeshifter, which will help reset your circadian body clock to the new destination, even on short business trips.

 A large study of hotel guests examined the most common causes of sleep disturbance at hotels and found that complaints ranged from poor pillow and mattress quality to high room temperature, street noise, unwanted light from windows, and ventilation system noise.
 If these factors stand between you and a good night’s sleep, consider requesting more than just new pillows — a room change may be in order!